Tick & Flea Treatment

 Fleas on Dogs and Cats

-Fleas are a common cause of disease and discomfort in dogs and cats.
 In the US, the common cat flea (Ctenocephalides felis) is the predominant flea species that affects our pets and wildlife.
-These little bugs are commonly found on wild mammals and in our yards, often carried there by mice, rabbits, or other animals.
+These little bugs are commonly found in our yards, often carried there by mice, rabbits, or other animals.
+When our pets walk through our yards, the fleas jump on and migrate inside our homes.

-The flea will bite their host to feed on the blood before reproducing and laying eggs.
+Fleas reproduce by laying eggs.
 A single flea can lay over 40 eggs a day, which can stay viable for up to 9 months before hatching.
 The flea eggs survive best in shady, protected areas near the ground.
 This means carpet and upholstery are ideal places in your home for flea eggs.
+Flea eggs need only a few days in above freezing temperatures to hatch, which is why we see flea infestation during the winter as well.
+This is why we recommend keeping your cats and dogs on flea prevention year-round.

 Signs of Fleas